Curriculum and Instruction

 The M.A.Ed. and Ed.S. programs emphasize improving the teaching skills of the student and broadening the student's understanding of the field(s) of teaching specialization.
 Numerous teaching fields are available.
 All prospective students must apply for admission through the Graduate School.

 The M.A.Ed. program requires a minimum of 30-32 semester hours of study, and the Ed.S. program requires at least an additional 30 semester hours.
 For students' eligibility to graduate, all programs require a written final examination or comprehensive electronic portfolio and a minimum GPA of 3.25 for master’s degree and 3.50 for the Ed.S.
-An outline of the specific course requirements can be obtained from the following link: http://www.uab.edu/education/studentservices/general-information/checklists.
-Admission requirements are located at the following link: https://www.uab.edu/education/studentservices/admission-requirements.
+An outline of the specific course requirements can be obtained from the following link: https://www.uab.edu/education/home/undergraduate-side-nav/program-checklist.
+Admission requirements are located at the following link: https://www.uab.edu/education/home/admissions.

 The M.A.Ed. programs satisfy the academic requirements for the Alabama State Department of Education Class A Professional Certificate and an M.A.Ed. degree.
 The Ed.S. programs satisfy academic requirements for the Alabama State Department of Education Class AA Professional Certificate and an Ed.S. degree.
 See also the section "Education (General Information)" earlier in this catalog.

 The program leading to the Doctor of Philosophy (Ph.D.) degree in early childhood education is sufficiently flexible to accommodate the interests and previous preparation of the student, but it must include an internship and a substantial research component culminating in the completion of a dissertation.
 The minimum admission requirements are those of the UAB Graduate School.
-However, admission is highly selective, and most successful applicants have qualifications much higher than the minimum.
+Admission is highly selective, and most successful applicants have qualifications much higher than the minimum.
 Admission is open with ongoing application considerations.
 Application packets must be complete in the Graduate School office before the applicant can be considered for the program.

 ECE-Early Childhood Educ Courses

 ECE 545.
 Curriculum for Young Children: Math Science and SS.
-3-6 Hours.
+3 Hours.

 ECE 546.
 Comm Arts/Reading Young Child.
 3-6 Hours.